 (third-person singular simple present clauses, present participle clausing, simple past and past participle claused)

 - (shipping) To amend (a bill of lading or similar document).

-Origin: Middle English, from Old French, from Medieval Latin clausa, close of a rhetorical period, from feminine of Latin clausus, past participle of claudere, to close.
+From Middle English, from Old French, from Medieval Latin clausa (“a clause”) (Latin diminutive clausula (“a clause, close of a period”)), from Latin clausus, past participle of claudere (“to shut, close”); see close.